smutil/smoketester/README.md

 2. Configurable retry option in case of test failure
 3. Configurable Qualitygate
 4. Option to provide multiple texts in response for matching
-5. GET and POST both method are supported
+5. GET, POST and PUT methods are supported
 6. Basic authentication supported
+7. Environment variables can be defined as ${ENVNAME}

 Usage